smassicott/Project1/README.md

      [elk]
       10.2.0.4 ansible_python_interpreter=/usr/bin/python3
    </div>
+-  Make sure you've included the ELK-VM IP under a new tag named [elk] as shown above in the example.
+-  Make sure you've updated the web server IP's on the virtual network so the beats can be installed.
--  test the connectivity with <i>ansible -m ping all</i>
+-  Test the connectivity with <i>ansible -m ping all</i>
--
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- Use curl 52.152.50.56:5601/app/kibana
+-  Use curl 52.152.50.56:5601/app/kibana to verify the installation

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
-	ansible-playbook
+**Bonus**
+	Execute the playbook:
+	 -ansible-playbook myplaybookname.yml
+ 	List running containers
- sudo docker container list -a
+ 	 -sudo docker container list -a
+	Start a container
-	sudo docker start c59aabc03414
+	 -sudo docker start c59aabc03414
+	Attach into a container
-	sudo docker attach 101552279c39
+	 -sudo docker attach 101552279c39
+	Verify ansible connectivity to configured servers
-	ansible -m ping all
+	 -ansible -m ping all
+	Edit hosts file
+	 -nano {hosts file name}